CardinisCode/cardiniscode.github.io/planning/PORTFOLIO_RESTRUCTURE_PLAN.md

 ## Vision Overview
 Restructuring the portfolio to have dedicated pages instead of a single-page layout with sections.

+**🎉 STATUS: 100% COMPLETE!** All major restructuring tasks have been completed successfully.

 ## Current Structure (Before Changes)
 - Single page with sections: Home, About, Portfolio, Skills, Experience, Education, Contact
 - All content in `_includes/` files